 Rumination can also be fuelled by the belief that mulling over problems is actually useful and provides insight.
 I find this really interesting, because when done effectively, self-reflection actually can lead to new insights and ideas for how to manage whatever’s going on.
-I suppose the essential piece is that last bit about coming up with ideas to manage better, since ruminating doesn’t go there.
+I suppose the essential piece is coming up with ideas to manage better, since ruminating doesn’t go there.

 One study found that people who ruminate ask for help more often but actually receive it less often than non-ruminators.
-While initially, distress may be met with compassion, if the person continues to ruminate, that tends to be met with frustration.
+Initially, distress may be met with compassion, but if the person continues to ruminate, that can lead to frustration.
 I’m not surprised by this, but I do find it interesting that it was picked up in a research study.
 I suspect that when rumination is met with frustration, it only increases the tendency to ruminate, which feeds the frustration, and around and around in an endless circle.